By Ulf Andreasson

 The leadership style helped the companies to recruit talent.
-Equally important was that the employees stayed in the company longer time – in China, at least at that time, workers frequently changed to other companies, in order get higher salary.
-Staff at the companies I interviewed, not only stayed in the companies longer time, when they changed, they very often went to another Nordic company.
+Equally important was that the employees stayed in the company longer time – in China, at least at that time, workers frequently changed to other companies, in order get higher salaries.
+Staff at the companies I interviewed not only stayed in the companies for a longer time; when they changed, they very often went to another Nordic company.
 (Chinese employees didn’t distinguish between Swedish, Norwegian, Finnish, Danish or Icelandic companies – or the countries for that matter.
 They were all Nordic, and they tend to think of the Nordic countries as very similar: developed, egalitarian with strong welfare states and a high level of environmental protection etc.)

 This indicated to me that there was something in the Nordic leadership style that was important.
 That brings us back to the task that our Secretary General gave me.
-I soon discovered that research confirmed my main impression from China: In short, the Nordic leadership style included a strong element of delegation of power and responsibility to employees.
-It also meant a high degree of consensus seeking in the organizations.
+I soon discovered that research confirmed my main impression from China: in short, the Nordic leadership style included a strong element of delegation of power and responsibility to employees.
+It also meant a high degree of consensus-seeking in the organisations.
 A Nordic leader also stresses the necessity of co-operation.
 In addition, he or she plays down their authority and often functions more as a coach for their employees rather than an authoritarian figure.

 Research suggests that leadership styles around the world are very much influenced by values and culture in that specific region.
 On the deepest level, being a leader consists of ethical considerations, such as how democracy, human dignity, responsibility, obligations, rights and the individual’s role in relation to the community are viewed.

 Criticism against the Nordic leadership style of course also exists.
-One source of criticism is that it is in danger of coming close to the concept of ‘leaderless democracy’, where decisions are already taken by others in the organization and not by the leader.
+One source of criticism is that it is in danger of coming close to the concept of ‘leaderless democracy’, where decisions are already taken by others in the organisation and not by the leader.
 Hence, there is a risk of leadership almost exclusively concerning administration and HR issues.
-One way to combat “leaderless democracy” is by having well defined strategies.
-As I see it, that is one major success factor behind the successes of Novo Nordic, who’s CEO Lars Sørensen twice has been propelled to the top of Harvard Business Review’s ranking of best performing CEO in the world.
+One way to combat “leaderless democracy” is by having well-defined strategies.
+As I see it, that is one major success factor behind the successes of Novo Nordic, whose CEO Lars Sørensen has twice been propelled to the top of Harvard Business Review’s ranking of best-performing CEO in the world.